Best Investment Property Mortgage Rates in 2025

 Lenders often require larger down payments for investment properties than for primary residences.
 This is because investment properties are considered riskier—tenants may not always pay rent, and property values can fluctuate.
 Expect a down payment of at least 20% for single-unit properties, while multi-unit properties might require 25% or more.
 A higher down payment can sometimes help you secure a lower interest rate, but it also means a larger upfront investment.
 Learn more about how down payments affect financing.

-Closing Costs and Fees
+Closing Costs and Fees to Expect

 Just like with a primary residence, purchasing an investment property comes with closing costs.
 These include lender fees, appraisal fees, title insurance, and more.
 These costs typically range from 2% to 5% of the property’s purchase price.
 Estimate your closing costs to factor these expenses into your budget early in the process.

-Property Insurance Requirements
+Property Insurance for Investment Properties

 Be prepared for higher insurance premiums on investment properties.
 Lenders often require more comprehensive coverage than what you’d need for your own home.
 Landlord insurance, for example, covers property damage, liability, and lost rental income.
 This added protection is essential but contributes to the overall financing cost.
 Research current insurance requirements for investment properties.

-Additional Lender Fees
+Potential Lender Fees

 Lenders sometimes charge additional fees for investment property loans, reflecting the perceived higher risk.
 These might include higher origination fees or points, which can add to your interest rate.
 Understand potential lender fees to compare loan offers effectively and choose the best financing option for your investment goals.

-How Rental Income Affects Loan Terms
+How Rental Income Affects Your Loan

 Rental income plays a crucial role in how lenders assess your investment property loan application.
 They see investment properties as inherently riskier than primary residences because repayment hinges on consistent rent payments.
 If your tenant stops paying, your ability to repay the loan is jeopardized.
 This perceived risk directly influences the loan terms a lender offers.
 Lenders want assurance that the property can generate enough income to cover the mortgage, even with occasional vacancies.